Yluro/cosmochlore/README.md

 </table>

 _Be noted that the index of each shape differs from `SHAPE`'s 2.1 by 1.
-I have certain suspicion that the original numbering starting from one is due to [arrays](https://xkcd.com/163/) being silly._
+I have certain suspicion that the original numbering starting from one is due to  Fortran arrays being [silly](https://xkcd.com/163/)._

 ### User defined polyhedra